REED BED SOLUTIONS AND TECHNOLOGY

-In this project, we demonstrate how soil based reed beds are very versatile and can be used to treat very different types in a combined system.
+In this project, we demonstrate how soil based reed beds are very versatile and can be used to treat very different types of water in a combined system.

-This reed bed we developed in 2003 and 15 years on, its still successfully treating water.
+We developed this reed bed in 2003 and 15 years on, it is still successfully treating water.

 4 Reed Beds to Treat Former Pesticide Facility